Briansim74/Sentiment-Analysis-and-Price-Prediction-Modelling-for-AirBnB-Listings/README.md

 <br/> In addition, we will make use of Sentiment Analysis from the reviews of AirBnB listings to determine if the listing
 <br/> garners favourable or negative sentiments, and together with the price prediction, conclude if the AirBnB listing
 <br/>is overrated or underrated.

+<br/>This notebook was done together with my fellow group members - Jovon Lim, Samuel Ang and Jin Yong He for the Final <br/>Project of E178 Statistics and Data Science Module in UC, Berkeley.